nrdxp/nrd.sh/content/blog/atom-anatomy.md

 ### Atomic Scopes

-Though Atom Nix is pre-stable and its scope may evolve, the [current pieces](https://github.com/ekala-project/atom/tree/master/atom-nix#a-modules-scope) are likley here to stay.
+Though Atom Nix is pre-stable and its scope may evolve, the [current pieces](https://github.com/ekala-project/atom/tree/master/atom-nix#a-modules-scope) are likely here to stay.
 Every Atom module’s evaluation context includes a top-level `atom` reference, exposing your atom’s public API.
 The `mod` scope offers a recursive reference to the current module, including private members.

 And yes, Atom modules feature public and private members—because this is, again, a real module system.
 Access rules mirror Rust: child modules can tap their parent’s private members via the `pre` scope, which links to the parent module (and its `pre.pre` for the grandparent, and so on).
 Public members are declared with a capitalized first letter but accessed externally in lowercase to nod to Nix idioms.
 We might ditch this convention and fully break from Nix’s norms—stay tuned.